-The University has established the following policy regarding illegal drugs, marijuana, mind-altering substances, prescription and non-prescription drugs (See the University's Policy regarding the Use of Alcohol, Tobacco and Illegal Drugs in the Appendices of this Handbook for complete details):
+The University has established the following policy regarding illegal drugs, marijuana, mind-altering substances, prescription, and non-prescription drugs:

-- It is a violation of University policy for any student to use, possess, sell, trade, offer for sale or offer to buy illegal drugs, or otherwise engage in the illegal use of drugs on or off campus. - It is a violation of University policy for any student to be under the influence of, or possess in his or her body, blood or urine, any illegal substances in any detectable amount. - It is a violation of University policy for any student to use prescription drugs illegally - that is, to use prescription drugs that have not been legally obtained or for a purpose or amount other than as prescribed. - The possession or use of marijuana, including prescribed medical marijuana, is prohibited on or off campus. - It is a violation of University policy to possess drug paraphernalia. - Violations of this policy are subject to disciplinary action up to and including dismissal from the University.
+- It is a violation of university policy for any student to use, manufacture, possess, sell, trade, offer for sale or offer to buy illegal drugs, or otherwise engage in the illegal use of drugs on or off campus. - It is a violation of university policy for any student to be under the influence of or to be found with any illegal substances in any detectable amount in their systems. - It is a violation of university policy for any student to use prescription drugs illegally that is, to use prescription drugs that have not been legally obtained or for a purpose or amount other than as prescribed. - The possession or use of marijuana, including prescribed medical marijuana, is prohibited on- or off-campus. - It is a violation of university policy to possess drug paraphernalia. - Violations of this policy are subject to disciplinary action up to and including dismissal from the University.

-Spring Arbor University reserves the right to require that any student submit to a physical examination or clinical testing designed to detect the presence of drugs, including, but not limited to urine or hair follicle, when reasonable suspicion exists that the student is under the influence of or is improperly using drugs in violation of this policy.
-Reasonable suspicion for testing is to be determined by the sole discretion of University officials.
+Spring Arbor University reserves the right to require any student to submit to a physical examination or clinical testing designed to detect the presence of drugs if reasonable suspicion exists that the student is under the influence of or is improperly using drugs in violation of this policy.
+Reasonable suspicion for testing is determined at the sole discretion of University officials.
 Reasonable grounds for drug-testing may include, but are not limited to:

-- Unexplainable incoherent behavior - Drug-related odors on person, clothing, equipment, or in living quarters - Possession of drug paraphernalia - Observable phenomena, such as direct observation of substance abuse or physical symptoms or manifestations of being impaired due to substance abuse - A report of substance abuse or use provided by a reliable and credible source
+- Drug-related odors on person, clothing, equipment, or in living quarters - Possession of drug paraphernalia - Observable phenomena, such as direct observation of substance abuse or physical symptoms or manifestations of being impaired due to substance abuse